Skip to content

 }

-Use SSE when: - The MCP server runs on a different machine or in a container - You want a shared team MCP server (one instance, many users) - The server needs to maintain state across connections
+Use remote MCP when: - The MCP server runs on a different machine or in a container - You want a shared team MCP server (one instance, many users) - The server needs to maintain state across connections

 Security note: SSE servers receive your config headers.
 Never hardcode tokens in shared config files.
 Use environment variables.